JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

 For a class stats project I examined Hugo Award nominations over the past 11 years.
 What I found probably won't surprise you, but I thought it was interesting so I figured I'd share.
 Skip to the [results](#results) section if you want to get to the answers right away.

-I was curious to know what the gender break down was of Hugo Award nominations over the past ten or so years. **You cannot infer someone's gender** so I did the next best thing and analyzed the pronouns breakdown of the authors who were nominated for a Hugo Award over the past ten years or so.
-I didn't use the pronoun data to extrapolate anything about gender because, again, **you cannot infer someone's gender.**
+I was curious to know what the gender break down was of Hugo Award nominations over the past ten or so years. **You cannot infer someone's gender**; so, I did the next best thing and analyzed the pronouns breakdown of the authors who were nominated for a Hugo Award over the past eleven years.
+I ended up with eleven years of data because the 2020 nominations were released during my collection of the 2009-2019 data.
+As such, I figured more data is better and added the 2020 nominations.
+I didn't use the pronoun data I collected to extrapolate anything about gender because, again, **you cannot infer someone's gender.**